Cats in Australia: 20th century onward

 The 1920s saw a change of opinion and some began to regard the introduction of cats for pest control as a failure and proclaimed them a pest.
 The Naturalist, writing for the Australian, was of this sentiment.
 Professor Wood Jones attributed the threat of bird and marsupial life in the outback to the practice of dumping kittens in rabbit warrens in outback cattle runs.
 British naturalist Dr Leach in 1923 wrote of a startling decline in Australian birdlife, particularly parrots and concluded that feral cats have "got to be reckoned with".
 Feral cats were also, by this time, present on most islands.
 The Royal Society of South Australia met to discuss the issue in 1927.
 A war was declared on cats in 1929 were common in rabbit burrows, grew far larger than domestic cats, and began to be hunted for their skins.

 During the 1950s, Myxomatosis was introduced in an effort to control rabbits.
 This had the effect of cats searching for other sources of food.

+During the 1950s and 1960s the Sydney Harbour Bridge south eastern pylon was home to a family of world-famous white cats.

 In the 1970s the belief that pet owners were responsible for the feral cat problem became common.
 This was partly due to an increase in the prevalence of feral cats in urban areas, many believed to be strays.
 It was also because the RSPCA placed the blame on those disposing of unwanted kittens in the bush and called for pet ownership restrictions.
 Popular opinion was that most feral cats originated as unwanted or uncontrolled house cats.
 Cats became a particularly bad problem for on King Island to pheasant populations where groups were lobbying authorities to introduce bounties.
 Cats up to a metre long were shot in Western Australia.

 Prior to the late 1970s opinions as to whether the red fox or cat was the bigger pest tended toward the fox.
 However, in the late 1970s and early 1980s local extinctions of marsupials began to be attributed directly to feral cats.
 Cats were the bigger pest, according to experts in the early 1980s, especially to endangered birdlife.
 Cat eradication programs began to be called for on some islands such as Reevesby Island.

-A feral cat eradication organisation was formed in 1991.
+A feral cat eradication organization was formed in 1991.